taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/02-basics.md

 const store = createStore(reducer);
 ~~~~~~~~

 In addition, the `createStore` takes a second optional argument: the initial state.
 In the case of the Todo application the reducer operated on a list of todos as state.
 The list of todo items should be initialized as empty array or prefilled array with todos.
-If it wouldn't be initialiazed, the reducer would fail because it would operate on `undefined`.
+If it wouldn't be initialiazed, the reducer would fail because it would operate on a default empty object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~